frvidal/dynamic-pie-chart/projects/dynamic-pie-chart/README.md

 [A sample usage of this library can be previewed (and admired) in the Fitzhì solution.](http://www.fitzhi.com)

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.11.

 ![Dynamic Pie Chart](https://frvidal.github.io/dynamic-pie-chart/projects/dynamic-pie-chart/dynamic-pie-chart.gif)

 ## Installing this library in your project ?